 In the upper section, the contemporary Mexican artisan carving the sculpture of Quetzalcóatl, the plumed serpent god, represents the continuity of Mexican ancient culture as the plumed tail serpentines from a temple in antiquity.

-In the lower section, Rivera depicted himself painting the “portraits of the great liberators–Washington, Jefferson, Hidalgo, Morelos, Bolivar, Lincoln, and John Brown.”
+In the lower section, Rivera depicted himself painting in fresco the “portraits of the great liberators– Bolivar, Hidalgo, Morelos, Washington, Jefferson, Lincoln, and John Brown.”

 Helen Crlenkovich, 1921-1955, 1939 national diving champion, 1940 Olympic team member, and a graduate of CCSF’s aviator’s school.
 She became a Hollywood stunt double.